 John also regularly conducts proposal writing workshops and technical writing seminars at universities and community sites around the nation and overseas.
-His training presentations, for example, have taken place at Harvard Medical Center; Boston University Carnegie Mellon University; Georgia Institute of Technology; University College London; Simon Fraser University; Marquette University; Lewis & Clark College; University of Hawaii; City of Richmond (British Columbia); Virginia Commonwealth University; Tufts University; San Jose State University; Illinois Institute of Technology; University of British Columbia; King Abdulaziz City for Science and Technology, Kingdom of Saudi Arabia; University of Utah; and University of Southern California.
+His training presentations, for example, have taken place at Harvard Medical Center; Boston University Carnegie Mellon University; Georgia Institute of Technology; University College London; Simon Fraser University; Marquette University; Lewis & Clark College; University of Hawaii; City of Richmond (British Columbia); Bennett College, Virginia Commonwealth University; Tufts University; San Jose State University; Illinois Institute of Technology; University of British Columbia; King Abdulaziz City for Science and Technology, Kingdom of Saudi Arabia; University of Utah; and University of Southern California.

 Prior to forming his communications practice, John worked as a staff writer for the Los Angeles Daily Journal Co, publisher of the nation’s largest daily law newspaper, and as editor and reporter at the Los Angeles Business Journal, the nation’s largest weekly business newspaper.
 He worked as a radio announcer and producer for top-rated local stations in the Northwest (KGW-AM; KINK-FM, KBOO-FM).
 Previously, John served in the U.S. Navy for six years as a military journalist.

 He is active in civic and charitable organizations, most notably through membership on the board of directors of the International Institute of Los Angeles, a nonprofit group that has provided social services to local communities for more than 100 years.
-He also serves on the President’s Council for the Chinese Garden at The Huntington Library, Art Collections, and Botanical Gardens in San Marino, CA.
+He also served on the President’s Council for the Chinese Garden at The Huntington Library, Art Collections, and Botanical Gardens in San Marino, CA.